sitebay/docs/articles/guides/generative-ai/stable-diffusion/how-to-use-soft-inpainting/index.md

   name: Site Bay
 image: AfterSoftInpainting.png
 ---
-## Soft Inpainting Guide: How we make our Tutorial Images
+## Soft Inpainting Guide: How We Make our Tutorial Images
 - Before
     ![Before](OriginalImage.png)
 - After
     ![After](AfterSoftInpainting.png)

 If there's a visible division between the inpainted area and the rest of your image using normal inpainting, we can fix this with the new Soft inpainting feature.